OpenGATE/GateContrib/readme.md

 Note that you only have to set up Git LFS once.
 3) Clone the Gate user-oriented repository as usual<br>
 <code>git clone https://github.com/OpenGATE/GateContrib.git</code><br>
-Note that the <code>git lfs clone https://github.com/OpenGATE/GateContrib.git</code> command operates exactly like <code>git clone</code> and takes all the same arguments, but has one important difference: it's a lot faster!
-Depending on the number of files you have it can be more than 10x faster in fact.<br>
+Note that the <code>git lfs clone https://github.com/OpenGATE/GateContrib.git</code> command operates exactly like <code>git clone</code> and takes all the same arguments, but manages binary files (not only text files).<br>
 The output of the executing commande should be:<br>
 <code>Cloning into 'GateContrib'...</code><br>
 <code>remote: Counting objects: 21076, done.</code><br>